 Santa Rosa, CA – June 1, 2017 – Summer is an ideal time to enjoy the variety of outdoor activities Sonoma County has to offer.
-However, for adults and children alike, additional risks for injury or illness are present, including heat-related illnesses, drowning, and diseases
+However, for adults and children alike, additional risks for injury or illness are present, including heat-related illnesses, drowning, and diseases from bug bites.

 Drowning is a leading cause of unintentional death in children ages 1 to 4, and the fifth leading cause of unintentional injury death for people of all ages.
 From 2012-2016 there were 12 drowning deaths among Sonoma County residents for an annual average of 2 deaths/year.
 Sixty-seven percent of these drowning deaths occurred in natural bodies of water including lakes, ocean and rivers.